 This medicine helps to control your condition, but does not cure it.
 It is important to keep taking your medicine even if you feel well.

 If you forget to take it

 If it is almost time for your next dose, skip the dose you missed and take your next dose when you are meant to.

 Otherwise, take it as soon as you remember, and then go back to taking your medicine as you would normally.

 Do not take a double dose to make up for the dose that you missed.
 This may increase the chance of you getting an unwanted side effect.

-If you are also taking the "Pill" and more than 12 hours has elapsed from the time Cyproterone Sandoz was due to be taken, note that contraceptive protection may be reduced and thus there is an increased risk of becoming pregnant.
+If you are also taking an oral contraceptive and more than 12 hours has elapsed from the time Cyproterone Sandoz was due to be taken, note that contraceptive protection may be reduced and thus there is an increased risk of becoming pregnant.